 4. Turn the ignition switch to the LOCK position.
 A single chime will sound to signify that you have successfully completed the programming.

-BeltAlert® can be reactivated by repeating this procedure.
+BeltAlert[®] can be reactivated by repeating this procedure.

-NOTE: Although BeltAlert® has been deactivated, the extender should be used only if the existing belt is not Seat Belt Reminder Light will continue to illuminate while the driver's seat belt remains unbuckled or retracted
+NOTE: Although BeltAlert[®] has been deactivated, the Seat Belt Reminder Light will continue to illuminate while the driver's seat belt remains unbuckled or retracted

 Seat Belts and Pregnant Women